f00b4r0/esptic2udp/README.md

 ### Connect

-Use e.g. [TIC2UART](http://hacks.slashdirt.org/hw/tic2uart/) to connect the TIC output of the meter to the RX pin of your ESP board.
+Use e.g. [TIC2UART](http://hacks.slashdirt.org/hw/tic2uart/) or [TICESP](http://hacks.slashdirt.org/hw/ticesp/) to connect the TIC output of the meter to the RX pin of your ESP board.